Beginner’s Guide To Horse Training: Part 1

 Most of these horses, except for the very timid, become sour, unruly and dangerous animals.
 The three major psychological ingredients, then, upon which good training ability are founded are an affection for horses, patience and a large measure of self-control.
 Assuming an individual has these basic traits, how does he proceed to apply learning principles in horse training?

-First, it is necessary to approach horse training with specific goals in mind—not simply in terms of what the finished product should look like, but also in terms of the daily progression needed to produce the finished horse.
+First, it is necessary to approach horse training with specific goals—not simply in terms of what the finished product should look like but also the daily progression needed to produce the finished horse.
 It may even be helpful to formulate a written training schedule for the horse, keeping in mind that it may vary according to the particular horse’s ability and the ability of the trainer to communicate his ideas to the horse.
 But by writing out a training schedule, the trainer is forced to think about what goes into the making of a well-trained horse and how best to accomplish the task.

-Thinking before acting should be practiced as much as possible by horse trainers and can help to eliminate many training problems before they occur.
-Once the trainer knows what his goals are in training a particular horse, and how he intends to reach these goals his primary effort must be toward establishing communication with the horse.
+Thinking before acting should be practiced as much as possible by horse trainers and can help eliminate many training problems before they occur.
+Once the trainer knows his goals in training a particular horse and how he intends to reach these goals, his primary effort must be establishing communication with the horse.
 His vocabulary consists of aids—stimuli—and various forms of reinforcement that let the horse know whether he is responding correctly to these aids.
-What are the aids or stimuli available to the trainer?
+What aids or stimuli are available to the trainer?

-Technically there’s no limit to them, but years of horsemen’s experience have produced certain aids that are particularly adapted for horse training.
+Technically, there’s no limit to them, but years of horsemen’s experience have produced certain aids adapted for horse training.
 These aids include the trainer’s voice, leg pressure, weight distribution through the rider’s seat, and rein effects.
 These are commonly known as natural aids.
-In addition, there are certain artificial aids used to reinforce the natural ones.
-Artificial aids include the whip, spurs, side reins, check reins, martingales and other equipment.
+In addition, certain artificial aids are used to reinforce natural ones.
+Artificial aids include the whip, spurs, side reins, check reins, martingales, and other equipment.

-Some riders, because of their keen observation and sensitivity naturally know when to apply aids and to what degree.
+Because of their keen observation and sensitivity, some riders naturally know when to apply aids and to what degree.
 Other riders must work long and hard and ride many different horses before experience begins to teach them to be truly effective riders and trainers.

 Share: